The Lucky Star

 Hard Cover, 40 pp. ISBN 978-1-58536-348-3

 Books will be autographed by the author.
-If you would like your books personalized, please indicate the name(s) in "Special Instructions" section when ordering.
+If you would like your books personalized, please indicate the name(s) in "Order Comments" section when ordering.

 If you would like to receive more information concerning Judy Young's Books, Presentations or Workshops, please fill out and send the Contact Judy Young form.
 If you would prefer, you may contact Judy at the address or telephone number below the menu at the side.
 She will respond to your inquiry promptly.